 Place another sheet on it.

-Add 1 Tablespoon of spinach filling with about 1/2 Tablespoon of feta cheese on the lower corner of the strip then start to fold a triangle up, fold over to another triangle.
+ADD SPINACH FILLING: Add a tablespoon of the filling of the tangy spinach mixture with about 1/2 Tablespoon of feta cheese on the lower corner of the strip then start to fold a triangle up, fold over to a triangle shape.

 Keep repeating and before the last fold of the triangle, brush with water then fold to seal.
 Repeat process until no more fillings left.

-Place triangles on the parchment paper on the baking sheet.
+Place triangles on the parchment paper on a large baking tray.

-CHEESE: I like feta cheese in my spanakopita but you can also use other cheeses like gouda, mozzarella, goat cheese or other crumbled cheeses.
+CHEESE: I like feta cheese in my spanakopita but you can also use other cheeses like ricotta cheese, mozzarella, or goat cheese for a creamier texture or different flavor.

 SPICES: The spices can add a lot of flavor to the triangles.
 I love using sumac or za’atar for a nice earthy flavor.
 You could try smoked paprika for a smoky flavor.
 Italian seasoning is a also a nice addition.